bjf/sru-stats/README.md

 ### ktb-history

-The kernel tracking bug is specified on the command line.
-The bug's history is pulled from LP and listed along with annotations about the beginning and end of different stages in the process and how long that state took to finish.
+The KTB's history is pulled from Launchpad, changes to the description are discarded and the focus is on task status changes.
+Annotations are added to the output pointing out the beginning and ending of major stages in the kernel packages progress.
+The length of those major stages is also provided.

 ![lpbug-history example](images/lpbug-history.png)

 ---

 ### ktb-buildinfo

-Display the build times for the different kernel set components.
+Using the information in a specific KTB the kernel set components associated with a specific kernel update are identified and the build information for those components is pulled from Launchpad.
+The original goal was to get the exact build times for each component which can be displayed via Launchpad's web interface.
+However, I've not been able to do that, instead the information I am able to extract is equally important as it is showing the total times it takes to build components from when they are submitted until the component is built.
+This includes DEPWAIT times I believe.

 ![lpbug-buildinfo example](images/lpbug-buildinfo.png)